-The board members are responsible for the other information.
-The other information comprises the board of governors' report, which we obtained prior to the date of this auditor's report.
+The Board members are responsible for the other information.
+The other information comprises the board of governors' statement report.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.